Micdejc/micdejc.github.io/README.md

 - **Today's date and event information** for quick reference.
 - **UK holiday notifications** with contextual greetings for relevant public holidays.

+## Security

+The calendar uses a **Google Cloud API key** to access the Google Calendar API.
+The API key is configured as a browser-accessible credential and is restricted to the current website.

 ---
 # Local Testing